 - Refrigerate the cut biscuits for about 20 minutes, while you clean up.

-- Bake for about 12 minutes, until risen and golden.
+- Slide the biscuits into the oven and immediately turn it down to 425F.
+Bake for about 12 minutes, until risen and golden.
 Enjoy asap!

 Nutrition